CMSgov/ab2d-website/access-sandbox-data.md

 Piping the response to jq pretty prints it for readability.

-#### 2a.
-Extract the file name from RESP3 into the FILE variable with the following command:
+- **Extract the file name from RESP3 into the FILE variable with the following command:**

 {% capture curlSnippet %}{% raw %}
 > FILE=$(echo $RESP3 | jq -r ".output[0].url" | sed 's%^.*file/\(.*$\)%\1%')
 {% endraw %}{% endcapture %}
 {% include copy_snippet.md code=curlSnippet language="shell" %}

-### 3. Download your files
+### III.
+Download your files

 Download the exported data using the job ID and file name from the previous steps.
 This command downloads the data into the RESP4 variable.